Karl Henry von Wiegand: German perspective

-From the outbreak of the First World War Wiegand worked to influence American public opinion in favour of Germany and against the Allies.
-In 1915 he published Current misconceptions about the war, containing an interview with the German crown prince, and several essays, and a series of letters, all presenting the German point of view.
+From the outbreak of the First World War Von Wiegand worked to influence American public opinion in favour of Germany and against the Allies.
+In 1915 he published Current Misconceptions about the War, containing an interview with William, the German crown prince, and several essays, and a series of letters, all presenting the German point of view.
+William E. Dodd, US ambassador to Germany during the Roosevelt administration, later described him as a "very strongly pro-German representative through the Great War."